diamantidis/diamantidis.github.io/_posts/2019-07-21-xcode-custom-templates.md

 description: A step-by-step guide on how to create a Xcode template with coordinator and folder structure
 date: 2019-07-21 08:00 +0200
 comments: true
-tags: [iOS, Xcode]
+tags: [iOS, Xcode, Productivity]
 ---

 For quite a long time I wanted to experiment with the creation of a custom Xcode template and finally the time has come!!
 In this article, I will try to describe step-by-step the process of creating a custom Xcode template from scratch.
 For those unfamiliar with the term, Xcode template is something we use quite often.
 When creating a new file or a new project, Xcode offers a wide variety of template options to choose from.

-For example, when creating a Cocoa Touch Class, you select the superclass and and the preferred language, either Swift or Objective-C. Based on the these choices, a file (or more) will be created.
-In case of a UIViewController subclass, the end result will be a file with a subclass of UIVIewController alongside with the viewDidLoad implementation in the selected language.
+For example, when creating a `Cocoa Touch Class`, you select the superclass and the preferred language, be it `Swift` or `Objective-C`.
+Based on these choices, a file (or more) will be created.
+In case of a `UIViewController` subclass, the end result will be a file with a subclass of `UIVIewController` containing the `viewDidLoad` implementation in the selected language.
 Though, apart from those predefined templates, we are also able to create and add our own custom Xcode templates, or use some custom templates developed by the community.

 # What is the end result?

 In my case, what I would like to achieve is to create a template for when I add a new feature/module to an existing project.
 Depending on the architecture of the project and the team, each feature usually follows some specific conventions regarding the folder structure and the required components.
 That means that every time a new feature is added, we have to do some manual steps to create the folder structure and the classes.
-For this article, I am going to use  Coordinators and MVVM, so every new feature follows the following folder and naming conventions
+For this article, I am going to use  Coordinators and MVVM, so every new feature adheres to the following folder and naming conventions

 ```
 <MODULE_NAME>